hanlumaaa/hanlumaaa.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
-This is Hanlu Ma, currently a first-year PhD student at the Hong Kong University of Science and Technology, working under the supervision of Professor Huamin Qu in the vislab.
+This is Hanlu Ma, currently a first-year PhD student at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/zh-hant), working under the supervision of [Prof. Huamin Qu](http://huamin.org/) in [VisLab](http://vis.cse.ust.hk/index.html).
 Her research interests include data visualization (particularly data storytelling), data-driven art, and human-computer interaction.

-Before joining HKUST, she earned a BFA in Visual Communication and an MFA in Information Design from Tsinghua University, as well as an MSc in Visual Communication from Politecnico di Milano.
+Before joining HKUST, she earned a BFA in Visual Communication and an MFA in Information Art & Design from [Tsinghua University](https://www.tsinghua.edu.cn/), as well as an MSc from [Politecnico di Milano](https://www.polimi.it/).

 Additionally, Hanlu has worked as a UX designer at Alibaba.
-She is also a manga enthusiast and creator.
+She is also a [visual designer](https://www.behance.net/9129259349cda), a manga enthusiast and creator.

 # 🔥 News